-In the run up to our Checkatrade Trophy Final, we have invited our crack (not crap) team of ALS writers to recount their favourite Magic Wembley Moments, or should that be tragic?
-First up here’s Michael Conroy with the 1998 Play Off Final against Charlton…
+In the run up to our EFL Trophy Final, we have invited our crack (not crap) team of ALS writers to recount their favourite Magic Wembley Moments, or should that be tragic?
+Here’s Michael Conroy's account of the 1998 Play Off Final against Charlton...

 For those not in the know Stirling is one of the most historic cities in Scotland.
 A castle that towers over the city with a gateway to the highlands stretched over green lands punctuated only by the rumbling Ochils and the phallic Wallace Monument.
 It is also the land where William Wallace fought against proud Edward’s army as the song goes.
 Except if you visit Stirling you should know that the bridge from the famous battle is only in its current location due to convenience rather than historical accuracy.
 A statue of Mel Gibson rather than William Wallace used to stand at the foot of the famous monument but embarrassment, I assume, has meant that the statue has since been “archived”.